 About Dr Alistair Robinson

-Dr Alistair Robinson is an Assistant Lecturer in English.
+Dr Alistair Robinson is a Lecturer in English.
 He has a Bachelor’s degree from the University of Cambridge, a Master’s from the University of Edinburgh, and a PhD from University College London.
+He was a Visiting Postdoctoral Fellow at the Institute of English Studies before he joined NCH London in the summer of 2019.

 BA in English Literature, University of Cambridge (2012)